- About Oxford University

 - class level or seniority

 - You will be informed of the admission decision by the posted notification dates.
-You will be notified of your acceptance status by an official acceptance letter from the oIP.
-Letters are mailed to your current local address and/or permanent address.
-Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive the acceptance letter from the oIP.
+You will be notified by email of your acceptance status by an official letter from the oIP.
+Letters are posted in your online application.
+Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive the acceptance notice from the oIP.
 Acceptance is contingent on maintaining the minimum GPA required for the program and on review of your record with Academic Affairs, Student Affairs, and University Business Office.

 - Oxford University, Cambridge University or the University of St Andrews will process each application recommended by JMU.
 Notification from the host institution will be distributed to the oIP and shared with each candidate.

 Choosing to Enroll

-Your acceptance letter will include a Statement of Intent to Participate and pay a non-refundable deposit, which is 10% of the estimated program costs.
+Your acceptance will require you to electronically sign a Statement of Intent to Participate and pay a non-refundable deposit, which is 10% of the estimated program costs.
 With your electronic signature and submission of the non-refundable deposit, you will be notifying oIP that you wish to participate in the program.